Plot (narrative): Fabula and syuzhet

-The literary theory of Russian Formalism in the early 20th century divided a narrative into two elements: the fabula (фа́була) and the syuzhet (сюже́т), or the "raw material" and the "way it is organized".
-A fabula is the events in the fictional world, whereas a syuzhet is a perspective of those events.
+The literary theory of Russian Formalism in the early 20th century divided a narrative into two elements: the fabula (фа́була) and the syuzhet (сюже́т).
+A fabula is the chronology of the fictional world, whereas a syuzhet is a perspective or plot thread of those events.
 Formalist followers eventually translated the fabula/syuzhet to the concept of story/plot.
 This definition is usually used in narratology, in parallel with Forster's definition.
 The fabula (story) is what happened in chronological order.
 In contrast, the syuzhet (plot) means a unique sequence of discourse that was sorted out by the (implied) author.
 That is, the syuzhet can consist of picking up the fabula events in non-chronological order; for example, fabula is a_{1}, a_{2}, a_{3}, a_{4}, a_{5}, ..., a_{n}, syuzhet is a_{5}, a_{1}, a_{3}.

 The Russian formalist, Viktor Shklovsky, viewed the syuzhet as the fabula defamiliarized.
 Defamiliarization or "making strange," a term Shklovsky coined and popularized, upends familiar ways of presenting a story, slows down the reader's perception, and makes the story appear unfamiliar.
 Shklovsky cites Lawrence Sterne's Tristram Shandy as an example of a fabula that has been defamiliarized.
 Sterne uses temporal displacements, digressions, and causal disruptions (for example, placing the effects before their causes) to slow down the reader's ability to reassemble the (familiar) story.
 As a result, the syuzhet "makes strange" the fabula.